 By Mohamed Sabry

-Chinese investments in Egypt surpassed $500 million in 2014.Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
+“This project is going to fail,” Yasser Emam, a male taxi driver, said.
+“How many female passengers are going to take these pink taxis every day?”Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
 Please contact us for subscription options.